mrvincentoti/webapp-with-ansible/README.md

 4. Install and configure aws cli
 5. Install ansible on the ansible-ec2
 6. Clone this repository to your project directory
-7. Within your project directory, create and activate a virtual environment
+7. Within your project directory, create and activate a virtual environment (`python -m venv venv`) and (`source venv/bin/activate`) i am assuming you are using a linux machine
-8. Install project dependencies
+8. Install project dependencies (`pip install -r requirements.txt`)
-9. Within the etc/ansible directory run this query to get server tags ``
+9. Within the etc/ansible directory run this query to get server tags `ansible-inventory --list`
 10. Update the hosts in the main.yml file to reflect your desried tag
 11. Run the playbook `ansible-playbook --ask-vault-password --key-file ~/.ssh/id_rsa main.yml`